-- We do need to know if the nominee is a foreign or dual national or someone who does not hold a British passport. - Not being a British national does not exclude a nominee from the process.
-It just means that additional steps will be taken in processing the nomination. - If your nominee's nationality is not known to you but you are able to provide an indication of what it is, please add this to the form along with a note that you aren't certain.
+- We do need to know if the nominee is a foreign or dual national or does not hold a British passport. - Not being a British national does not exclude them from the process, it just means that additional steps will be taken in processing the nomination. - If your nominee's nationality is not available but you are able to provide an indication of what it is, please add this to the form along with a note that you aren't certain.

-The person who I am nominating is terminally ill.
-Do I need to do anything differently?
+The person who I am nominating is terminally ill, do I need to do anything differently?

-- If you are nominating someone who is terminally ill, please include a note about this on the covering email. - Honours cannot be given posthumously.
-However, if The King has given His informal approval to an honour and the nominee has accepted, the nominee's next-of-kin can receive the award if the nominee dies before publication of the relevant honours list.
+- Honours cannot be given posthumously.
+However, if The Queen has given Her informal approval to an honour and the nominee has accepted, their next-of-kin can receive the award if they sadly die before publication of the relevant honours list. - If you are nominating someone who is terminally ill, then please include a note about this on the covering email.

-My nominee is retiring soon.
-Do I need to let you know?
+My nominee is retiring soon - do I need to let you know?

-- Cases are generally strongest for those who are still actively contributing to their field. - If a nominee has already retired, the nomination is less likely to be successful. - If you are aware that the nominee will retire soon, please let us know in your cover email when you submit the nomination and also indicate this on the nomination form.
+- The nominee should be actively engaged in the activity for which they have been nominated as cases are generally strongest for those who are still actively contributing to their field. - If they have already retired, the nomination is less likely to be successful. - If you are aware that the nominee will retire soon, please let us know in your cover email when you submit the nomination and indicate this on the nomination form.